 - 1 medium white onion, 1/2 minced (about 1/2 cup), 1/2 left whole

 - 6 tablespoons lard, bacon drippings, vegetable oil, or butter (see note)

 In a large pot, cover the beans with cold water by at least 2 inches.
 Add herb sprigs, the whole onion half, and garlic cloves and bring to a boil over high heat.
 Reduce heat to simmer and cook until beans are very tender, about 1 to 2 hours.
 Season with salt.
 Drain beans, reserving bean-cooking liquid.
 You should have about 3 cups of cooked beans; if you have more, measure out 3 cups of beans and reserve the rest for another use.
 Discard herb sprigs, onion, and garlic.

 In a large skillet, heat lard, bacon drippings, or oil until shimmering, or butter until foaming, over medium-high heat.
 Add minced onion and cook, stirring occasionally, until translucent and lightly golden, about 7 minutes.
 Stir in beans and cook for 2 minutes.
-Add 1 cup of reserved bean-cooking liquid.
+Add 1/4 cup of reserved bean-cooking liquid.
 Using bean masher, potato masher, or back of a wooden spoon, smash the beans to form a chunky purée; alternatively, use a stick blender to make a smoother purée.
-Reduce heat to medium and cook, stirring, until desired consistency is reached; if refried beans are too dry, add more bean-cooking liquid, 1 tablespoon at a time, as needed.
+Thin with more bean cooking water until desired consistency is reached.
+If refried beans become too wet, simmer, stirring, until thickened; if they become too dry, add more bean-cooking liquid, 1 tablespoon at a time, as needed.
 Season with salt and serve.